Moortiii/js-blackjack/README.md

 # js-blackjack
-The traditional game of blackjack implemented in JavaScript.
+The traditional game of blackjack implemented in JavaScript using the P5.js library.